Reliable Error Estimates for Optimal Control of Linear Elliptic PDEs with Random Inputs: Introduction

-Our derivation of the exponential tail bound \eqref{eq:2021-02-22T15:31:07.382} is inspired by the error analyses for deterministic control problems developed in \cite{Arnautu1998,Casas2012a,Meidner2008,Wachsmuth2011} and uses an exponential tail bound (a large deviation-type bound) for $L^2(\domain)$-valued random vectors established in \cite{Pinelis1992,Pinelis1994}.
+The SAA problem \eqref{eq:saa:femsaa} is a canonical approximation of the control problem \eqref{eq:saa:lqcp} and is obtained via two types of approximations: finite dimensional discretizations of the control and state spaces, and random approximations of expectations using sample averages.
+To analyze these approximations, we make use of error analyses developed in the literature: our derivation of the exponential tail bound \eqref{eq:2021-02-22T15:31:07.382} is inspired by the error analyses for deterministic control problems developed in \cite{Arnautu1998,Casas2012a,Meidner2008,Wachsmuth2011}, makes use of stability and error estimates derived in \cite{Ali2017,Charrier2012,Martin2021,Martin2021a}, and uses an exponential tail bound (a large deviation-type bound) for $L^2(\domain)$-valued random vectors established in \cite{Pinelis1992,Pinelis1994}.
 Large deviation-type results and tools are well-established in the literature on stochastic programming \cite{Ghadimi2012,Nemirovski2009,Tong2022} and on uncertainty quantification with differential equations \cite{Dematteis2019,Tong2020}.